SAP/abap-file-formats/doc/specification.md

 ### Sub Object Name and Sub Object Type

-Some object types support sub objects (like function modules in a function group).
+Some object types support sub objects (LIMU object types) like function modules in a function group.
 For sub objects, the main object name and type must be part of the file name.

 E.g., for function module FUNCTION_EXISTS in function group SUNI, the file name would be `suni.fugr.function_exists.func.abap`.